512-467-2727

 Diabetes is caused either by the inability of the pancreas (a gland behind the stomach) to produce enough insulin, or by the body being unable to use the insulin effectively.
 Insulin helps transport sugar into the cells, where it is converted to the energy your body uses.

 There are two types of diabetes: Type I and Type II.
 In Type I, the pancreas makes little or no insulin, and patients must take insulin daily.
 Type I diabetes occurs most often in children.
-It is known as juvenile diabetes, but can occur at any age.
+It is known as juvenile diabetes but can occur at any age.

-In Type II diabetes, the most common form, the body cannot use the insulin properly, although it still produces some insulin.
+In Type II diabetes, the most common form, the body cannot use insulin properly, although it still produces some insulin.
 You may be at risk if you are overweight or have a family history of diabetes.
 Non-Caucasians and people older than 45 are at risk.
 A blood test can detect diabetes.

 Another form of diabetes is gestational diabetes, which can occur during pregnancy.
-It often has no symptoms, and may require diet and insulin during pregnancy.
+It often has no symptoms and may require diet and insulin during pregnancy.

 Symptoms and Complications

 Diabetes can go unnoticed, and if untreated, causes major side effects.
-Common symptoms are: excessive thirst and urination, weight loss and constant hunger, vision changes, tingling of hands and feet, gum disease, and slow healing wounds.
+Common symptoms are excessive thirst and urination, weight loss and constant hunger, vision changes, tingling of hands and feet, gum disease, and slow-healing wounds.

 Treatment and Prevention